 Reynolda graduate students may submit a FAFSA to determine eligibility for the Federal Direct Unsubsidized loan program.
-A graduate student must be a enrolled at least half-time as a degree seeking student to be considered for federal student aid.
+A graduate student must be enrolled at least half-time as a degree seeking student to be considered for federal student aid.
+The Wake Forest Graduate School of Arts FAFSA school code is: E00429.

 Bowman Gray campus students may contact the Office of Financial Aid for information on federal student loans by phone: 336-716-4264; by email: finaid@wakehealth.edu; or in person: Bowman Gray Center for Medical Education (Building 60N), 1st floor, Enrollment Services, Monday-Friday, 7:30 AM - 4:30 PM.
 North Carolinians may receive applications from College Foundation Inc., P.O.
 Box 12100, Raleigh, NC 27605-2100.
+The FAFSA school code for Bowman Gray students is E00524.

 A student must be in good academic standing and must be making satisfactory academic progress toward the degree to be eligible for a student loan.
-Unclassified (non-degree seeking), certificate program students, and provisionally accepted students are not eligible for financial aid.
+Unclassified (non-degree seeking), certificate program students, and provisionally accepted students are not eligible for federal financial aid.